SpektraSystems/openshift-container-platform/docs/Lab 4: Integration-of-ACR- with-OpenShift.md

 14. Now you will be directed to the **Details blade** of the selected Pod.
 <img src="../images/116details_page.jpg"/>

-15. From the details blade, copy the Private Ip Address of the node in which the Pod is running.
+15. From the details blade, copy the **Private Ip** of the node in which the Pod is running.
 <img src="../images/117copy_details.jpg"/>

 16. Now, **Open** a new tab in a browser and **Navigate** to https://portal.azure.com. **Login** with the Microsoft Azure credentials you received via email.